Once Upon a Time in Mumbaai: Plot

-The film opens in March 1993 in Bombay, with a suicide attempt by ACP Agnel Wilson on the pretext of the recent Bombay bombings.
-When questioned by his superior over his actions, he breaks down and claims that the bombings are his own fault.
-Wilson recounts that 18 years ago, when he was posted as the ACP in the Bombay crime branch, his inability to take necessary action led to the rise of Shoaib Khan, a dreaded gangster who played a central role in the bombings.
+The film opens in March 1993 in Mumbai, with a suicide attempt by DCP Agnel Wilson on the pretext of the recent Mumbai bombings.
+When questioned by his superior, Inspector General Aditya Mandke, over his actions, he breaks down and claims that the bombings are his own fault.
+Wilson then recounts that 18 years ago, when he was posted as the ACP in the Mumbai crime branch, his inability to take necessary action led to the rise of Shoaib Khan, a dreaded gangster who played a central role in the bombings.

-Throughout the film, Wilson narrates the story of 1970s Bombay, when it was ruled by a kind-hearted smuggler Sultan Mirza, and how Mirza's eventual downfall led to Shoaib's rise to power.
+Throughout the film, Wilson narrates the story of 1970s Mumbai, when it was ruled by a kind-hearted smuggler Sultan Mirza, and how Mirza's eventual downfall led to Shoaib's rise to power.

-After being hit by a flood in his hometown of Madras, a young Mirza arrives in Bombay, where he lands a job as a coal shoveller near the docks.
-Despite his meagre earnings, Mirza never fails to help the poor and needy, which soon gains him their respect and admiration.
-Mirza has thus been given the nickname Sultan.
+After experiencing a flood in his hometown of Madras, a young Mirza arrives in Mumbai, where he lands a job as a coal shoveller near the docks.
+Despite his modest earnings, Mirza consistently aids the poor and needy, earning their respect and admiration.
+As a result, Mirza has been given the nickname Sultan.

-As a grown man, Sultan Mirza becomes the kingpin of Bombay's smuggling underworld in the '70s.
+As a grown man, Sultan Mirza becomes the kingpin of Mumbai's smuggling underworld in the '70s.
 Through his influence, Mirza peacefully divides the city among four gangsters, thus thwarting police efforts to curb illegal activities.
-Despite being a criminal, Sultan Mirza is portrayed as a man of principle with a heart of gold and a godfather-like figure to the people, even going to the extent of refraining from smuggling specific contraband like drugs which against his Muslim faith.
+Despite being a criminal, Sultan Mirza is portrayed as a man of principle with a heart of gold and a godfather-like figure to the people, even going to the extent of refraining from smuggling specific contraband like drugs which was against his Muslim faith.

-Meanwhile, Shoaib is even in childhood a very ambitious person with a dark and daring character, who is frequently involved in petty theft.
-His father, Hussain Khan, who is a Sub-Inspector with the Bombay Police, tries in vain to guide and control his son; his anger against Shoaib began years ago when Shoaib and his best friend Javed were stealing money and got caught red handed by a man, by teaching his son a lesson, Hussain slapped him 5 times.
+Meanwhile, Shoaib, even in his childhood was a very ambitious person with a dark and daring character, who was frequently involved in petty theft.
+His father, Hussain Khan, who is a Sub-Inspector with the Mumbai Police, tries in vain to guide and control his son; his anger against Shoaib began years ago when Shoaib and his best friend Javed were stealing money and got caught red handed by a man, by teaching his son a lesson, Hussain slapped him 5 times.
 Hussain locks Shoaib in jail, but Shoaib angers him as both Shoaib and Wilson make a deal saying that Shoaib wants to follow another path.
 Worried, Hussain turns to Sultan for help.
 Sultan agrees and helps the young man set up an electronics shop.
 But Shoaib is unsatisfied, as his only real ambition is to become rich and powerful, like Sultan, who is his idol.

 Mirza has a crush on actress Rehana and the two eventually begin dating.
 Sultan invests black money in her upcoming films.
 Wilson moves to stop Rehana's films funded by Sultan.
 Later, Sultan and Rehana frame Wilson to make it look as if Wilson is accepting a bribe, which damages his credibility.